MarekBykowski/yocto-ci-manifest/README.md

 I strongly advise each of us creates a branch with his/her own tests and we merge it to the main branch when appropriate.

-Start the QEMU or SIMICS, check the port the QEMU or SIMICS listens to for `ssh`, set that port in `conf/local.conf:TEST_TARGET_IP`, then run:
+Kick off the QEMU or SIMICS (https://github.com/MarekBykowski/avery_qemu/wiki/B2B-with-Yocto-qcow), check the port the QEMU or SIMICS listens to for `ssh`, set the IP addr the QEMU or SIMICS along with the port in `conf/local.conf:TEST_TARGET_IP`, then start the tests:

 ```
 bitbake core-image-cxl-sdk -c testimage
 ```

-It will run all the tests defined in `TEST_SUITES`
+The command will run all the tests defined in `TEST_SUITES`

 ## `Yocto-CI` `testimage` test results